armbian/documentation/docs/User-Guide_Getting-Started.md

 In case you chose an SD card that was already in use before, please consider resetting it back to 'factory default' performance with [SD Formatter](https://www.sdcard.org/downloads/formatter/) before burning Armbian to it ([explanation in the forum](https://forum.armbian.com/topic/3776-the-partition-is-not-resized-to-full-sd-card-size/&do=findComment&comment=27413)).
 Detailed information regarding ['factory default' SD card performance](https://forum.armbian.com/topic/954-sd-card-performance/page/3/&tab=comments#comment-49811).

-## How to boot
+## First boot

-Insert SD card into a slot and power the board.
-(First) boot (with DHCP) takes up to two minutes with a class 10 SD card and cheapest board.
+Insert the SD card into a slot and power on the board.
+With the cheapest board, the first boot (with DHCP) can take up to two minutes with a class 10 SD card.

-## How to login
+## First login

-First boot will log you automatically on HDMI or serial console while for SSH login you need to login as **root** and use password **1234**.
-You will be prompted to change this password.
-You will then be asked to create a normal user account that is sudo enabled (beware of default QWERTY keyboard settings at this stage).
-Please use [this tool](https://angryip.org/), to find your board IP address.
+The first boot will log you in automatically on HDMI or the serial console.
+For SSH, you need to login as **root** and use the password **1234**.
+If you need to find your board's IP address, please use [this tool](https://angryip.org/).

-???+ tips "Automated config"
-    These settings can be pre-loaded, see [Autoconfig](/User-Guide_Autoconfig)
+After logging in, you will be prompted to change the default password.
+You will then be asked to create a normal user account that will have sudo permissions.
+Beware, at this stage the keyboard is using the QWERTY layout.
 In case you have no wired network connection and there is a wireless adaptor detected, it will prompt you to connect.

     Welcome to Armbian!